mbaumer/us_hep_funding/docs/_states/DE.md

 # DE -- Sen. Thomas R. Carper (D) and  Sen. Christopher A. Coons (D)
 ## Committees
-Thomas R. Carper is not on any of our key committees.

 Christopher A. Coons is the #5 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

 Christopher A. Coons is the #10 Democrat on the Senate Committee on Appropriations